 Once the data assessment has been completed, the data stewards, IT and data owners should call a data governance council meeting to discuss what they've learned about the data.
 This is where visualization and lineage tools come into play.
 The visualization tools will help the council see the state of the data while the lineage tools will help them understand data usage across the organization.
 This insight is imperative, because the goal of this exercise is to improve the customer experience – not break systems that are important to the customer engagement process.

-In my next post, I'll address what happens after the assessment and how to incorporate data standards powered by governance into the omnichannel data journey.
+After the data assessment, it's essential to incorporate data standards powered by governance into the omnichannel data journey.
 Taking this approach will provide an accurate, reliable and comprehensive "single view" of your customer.Download an e-book about data governance and MDM